 Harrisburg real estate is some of the most expensive in South Dakota, although Harrisburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Harrisburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harrisburg are a mix of both white- and blue-collar jobs.
-Overall, Harrisburg is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Harrisburg who work in management occupations (18.36%), office and administrative support (13.39%), and sales jobs (12.71%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harrisburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Harrisburg is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Harrisburg who work in office and administrative support (16.85%), healthcare (12.59%), and management occupations (9.26%).

 Also of interest is that Harrisburg has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Harrisburg citizens is very high relative to the national average among all cities (21.84%): 36.28% of adults in Harrisburg have a bachelor's degree or even advanced degree.
+The citizens of Harrisburg are very well educated compared to the average community in the nation: 39.68% of adults in Harrisburg have a bachelor's degree or even advanced degree.

-The per capita income in Harrisburg in 2010 was $22,007, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $88,028 for a family of four.
+The per capita income in Harrisburg in 2018 was $28,313, which is middle income relative to South Dakota and the nation.
+This equates to an annual income of $113,252 for a family of four.
 However, Harrisburg contains both very wealthy and poor people as well.

 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harrisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrisburg include Norwegian, Dutch, Irish, and English.
+The greatest number of Harrisburg residents report their race to be White, followed by Native American.
+Important ancestries of people in Harrisburg include German, Norwegian, Dutch, Irish, and Danish.

 The most common language spoken in Harrisburg is English.
-Other important languages spoken here include German and Chinese.
+Other important languages spoken here include Polish and Italian.